moonsharp-devs/moonsharp_org/coroutines.md

 And here we come to the most important section of all the coroutines stuff.
 Just like in the original Lua, it's not possible to yield out of nested calls.

-> note: there is a known bug in 0.8.0 breaking coroutine.resume in case of errors.
-This will be fixed asap.

 In particular, in MoonSharp if you *Call* a script inside a C# function called from Lua, you can't use yield to resume to a coroutine external to the C# call.

 There is a way out: returning a *TailCallRequest* DynValue: